Skip to main content

 Notes

-• A form supports at most 4 custom <Scroll>s (5 total with the root scroll).
+• A form supports at most 2 custom <Scroll>s (3 total with the root scroll).
 Rendering more throws a ScrollLimitError during layout — the extras would silently not render, so the error surfaces the mistake instead.
+The cap is a deliberate performance choice (see below); the title protocol itself carries up to 4 blocks, so the pool can be grown back by a pack that genuinely needs more.

 • Using any <Scroll> fixes the screen to the canonical viewport size.
 Without scrolls the whole tree lives in the root scroll, which grows and scrolls when content overflows.
 As soon as you add a <Scroll>, the screen itself becomes a fixed-size canvas: content outside a scroll must fit within it, and only the content inside each <Scroll> scrolls.
 Size the outer layout to the screen (e.g. height="100%") and let each <Scroll> absorb overflow.